Table of Contents

 1 Day trip for Buying gems in Sri Lanka

 This is one of the most sought after Sri Lanka one day trips, specially crafted for travellers, who wish to engage in gem shopping within a few hours.
-The tour revolves mainly around Colombo with visits to 5 gem shops withing 6 hours.
-This one day tour is a private program and thereby you can decide how much time is spent in each stop.
+The tour revolves mainly around Colombo with visits to 5 gem shops within 6 hours.
+This one day tour is a private program and thereby you can decide how much time is spent at each stop.

 This one gem buying tour also includes visits to many interesting places in Colombo such as Viharamahadevi park, Gangarama temple, old parliament, Pettah, Galle face green, Independent square and many places.

-Why you should book Sri Lanka gem buying trip with Seerendipity Tours
+Why you should book a Sri Lanka gem buying trip with Seerendipity Tours

 Seerendipity tour is a fully locally owned travel company with a head office in Colombo.
 The highly experienced local staff is a key strength of Seerendipity tours and they can plan your dream holiday to Sri Lanka.